 DHHS rules dictate the billing name must be the actual counselor providing service.

-"Rehoboth Consulting Agency did the billing, and she thought the billing was being done correctly,” Steve Shaber, Gatabaki’s attorney, said in a July 23 statement.
+"Rehoboth Consulting Agency did the billing, and she thought the billing was being done correctly,” Steve Shaber, Gatabaki’s attorney, .
 “Any suggestion that she knowingly billed improperly, or knowingly helped others bill improperly, is wrong."